marianobarrios/dregex/README.md

 * Searching (the engine matches only against the full input string)
 * Capturing groups
 * Backreferences
-* Anchors (`ˆ` and `$`), as they are redundant, as the expressions only operate over the complete text.
+* Anchors (`ˆ` and `$`), as they are redundant because the expressions only operate over the complete text.
-* Reluctant (`+?`, `*?`, `??`, `{...}?`) and possessive (`++`, `*+`, `?+`, `{...}+`) quantifiers , because they are meaningless for a pure-matching engine, as they, by definition, only affect capturing groups, not whether the expressions match or not.
+* Reluctant (`+?`, `*?`, `??`, `{...}?`) and possessive (`++`, `*+`, `?+`, `{...}+`) quantifiers , because they are meaningless for a pure-matching engine.
+By definition, they only affect capturing groups, not whether an expression matches.
 * Compile flag [MULTILINE](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#MULTILINE), because it is meaningless for a pure-matching engine, that works always in multi-line mode.

-**Note**: for the sake of safety, the presence of unsupported features in a regular expression will cause it to fail to compile (except for unnamed capturing groups, as they have no syntax: they are just a pair of parenthesis).
+**Note**: for the safety, the presence of unsupported features in a regular expression will cause it to fail the compilation (except for unnamed capturing groups, as they have no syntax: they are just a pair of parenthesis).

 ## Set operations

-On top of regular matching, dregex fully supports set operations of regular expressions.
-Set operations work on regular expressions themselves, that is, they don't involve strings.
+In addition to regular matching, dregex fully supports set operations on regular expressions.
+These operations work on regular expressions themselves, not on input strings.
 It possible to do union, intersection and difference:

 ```java
 List<Regex> regexes = Regex.compile(List.of("[a-z]+", "[A-Z]+", "[a-z]+|[A-Z]+"));